 M: I didn’t need much money, because I only needed to survive the first month of teaching before receiving my first paycheck.
 The biggest up-front money is perhaps the flight, which is refunded at the end anyway.

 Most teachers in China get paid between 5,000RMB to 10,000RMB a month ($800 USD to $1,500 USD) depending where and what kind of school.
 That is way more than enough to survive here, and even enough to travel in and out of China for a little bit.
 It may not be much to take home, but over here, it’s plenty.

-TT: Tell us one moment from your China teaching so far that was particularly powerful, interesting, or funny.
+TT: Tell us one moment from your China teaching so far that was particularly funny.

 The attention is flattering, and I’m very occasionally called handsome, though I always disagree with them.
 I’m always catching students taking out their cell phone camera and snapping pictures of me while I’m teaching.
 I keep discovering pictures of me through the QQ network on their profiles!

-TT: I am cracking up at these details.
-You’re a rock star, Michael!
-So, how have your travels impacted you as a teacher, and in your career?
-How have your travels impacted you as a person?
+TT: I am cracking up.
+You’re a rock star!
+So, how have your travels impacted you as a teacher, in your career, and as a person?

 I would most definitely teach and travel again.
 I never thought of myself a teacher before China, and I never thought that I’d enjoy it so much, but I really do love it.
 It creates a different type of happiness that can’t be duplicated in an office cubicle, at least for me.